monsonite/MINT/README.md

 Once the MINT code image is pasted into RAM you can run it using the Go command "G8100"

 On initialisation it will present a user prompt ">" followed by a CR and LF.
 It is now ready to accept commands from the keyboard.
-MINT currently uses decimal numbers for calculations - a maximum integer of 65535.

-MINT has about 30 built in commands called primitives.
-They are mostly allocated to arithmetical and punctuation symbols.

-There are 26 User Defined Commands that use uppercase alpha characters A-Z

-There are 26 User Variables that are assigned to lowercase alpha characters a-z

-MINT turns the Z80 into a 16-bit Virtual Machine with 30 instructions, 26 Macros and 26 Registers (variables).
-This relieves you from the tedium of Z80 assembly language, and presents the user with a very compact, human readable, interactive, extendable bytecode language.

 ## Examples